top of page

 The CMAA collaborates with Federal, State, and like-minded Foreign governments to favourably position Australia as a critical minerals superpower by diversifying and creating responsible supply chains and taking advantage of value add opportunities.

-The CMAA is the only industry body that focuses solely on critical minerals and the unique challenges faced by Australian explorers, producers, processors, refiners, and the wider ecosystem, operating both domestically and overseas.
 Critical minerals supply chains are complex, often opaque, and heavily monopolised.
 This requires a strategic approach to problem-solving that takes a wider view of global trends and developments to ensure that the Australian industry is well-positioned and supported by State and Federal governments to face international competition.
-It is crucial that Australia is also positioned as an attractive destination for foreign investment.

 Critical Minerals Advisory

-Governments must recognise the distinction between the strategic importance of critical minerals in comparison to traditional commodities such as coal, gas, and gold, and their crucial role in shaping Australia's future.
-The CMAA brings industry experts together to help governments emplace mechanisms and strategies to support the industry in creating alternative, responsible supply chains.
+However, governments must recognise the distinction between the strategic importance of critical minerals in comparison to traditional commodities such as coal, gas, and gold, and their crucial role in shaping Australia's future.

 International competitiveness, agility and resilience

-• Australia is heavily dependent on a single nation for financing, technology and off-take agreements, and is competing with its allies to capture more value downstream
+Australia is heavily dependent on a single nation for financing, technology and off-take agreements, and is competing with its allies to capture more value downstream.

-• Governments are crucial to providing diplomatic support for Australian companies operating overseas and creating policy frameworks to encourage sovereign capability
+Governments are crucial to providing diplomatic support for Australian companies operating overseas and creating policy frameworks to encourage sovereign capability.

 Responsible, ESG-driven practices

-• Australia can build an international reputation for responsible practices with greater adoption of industry best practice ESG standards on par with Northern Hemisphere investors' and manufacturers' expectations
+Australia can build an international reputation for responsible practices with greater adoption of industry best practice ESG standards on par with Northern Hemisphere investors' and manufacturers' expectations.

 Capturing strategic and commercial value add opportunities

-• Australia can unlock its potential and become a global critical minerals superpower by capturing value via onshore midstream processing and refining
+Australia can unlock its potential and become a global critical minerals superpower by capturing value via onshore midstream processing and refining.

-• Governments have a key role to play in creating an enabling legislative and operating environment
+Governments have a key role to play in creating an enabling legislative and operating environment.

 Federal Government